COSCRAD/coscrad/apps/api/cli.README.md

 > > > node dist/apps/coscrad-cli/main.js data-dump -f mybackup.data.json

-You will need to copy a `production.env` to the directory you run the cli from.
+You will need to copy an `<Environment>.env` to the directory you run the cli from.
+Note that `Environment` must line up with the value of `NODE_ENV` when you ran the build.

 Any data dumps will be to the working directory.
 Note that we often use the format <{prefix}.data.json> for convenience, because any `*.data.json` is git ignored in our project.